Our Approach

 Community Control

-- The partner level where sample sizes will be a bit larger but will still have significant limitations.
+• The regional level where sample sizes will be a bit larger but will still have significant limitations.

-- The partnership level where we hope to be able to analyze data by sex and look at some time trends.
+• The alliance level where we hope to be able to analyze data by sex and look at some time trends.

 Understanding and Relevance